verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 mysql-0   0/3     Terminating   0          60m
 ```

-The Verrazzano platform operator repairs this issue by restarting the `mysql-operator` pod.
+You can repair this issue by restarting the `mysql-operator` pod.
 ```
 $ kubectl delete pod -l name=mysql-operator -n mysql-operator
 ```